 - the Kubernetes control plane components which creates PersistentVolumes based on PersistentVolumeClaims that are configured for automatic provisioning.
 This is usually setup by the Kubernetes provider or by the operator when installing a CSI driver.

 Where access to persistent storage is required trusted administrators should create PersistentVolumes, and constrained users should use PersistentVolumeClaims to access that storage.

 proxy subresource of Nodes

-Users with access to the proxy sub-resource of node objects have rights to the Kubelet API, which allows for command execution on every pod on the node(s) which they have rights to.
+Users with access to the proxy sub-resource of node objects have rights to the Kubelet API, which allows for command execution on every pod on the node(s) to which they have rights.
 This access bypasses audit logging and admission control, so care should be taken before granting rights to this resource.

-Generally the RBAC system prevents users from creating clusterroles with more rights than
+Generally, the RBAC system prevents users from creating clusterroles with more rights than the user possesses.

 escalate verb.
 As noted in the RBAC documentation,